propelorm/propelorm.github.com/documentation/01-installation.markdown

 # Installing Propel #

-Propel is available as a [PEAR](http://pear.php.net/manual/en/installation.getting.php) package, as a clone from the official [Github repository](http://github.com/propelorm/Propel2), as a checkout from Subversion through Github and as a "traditional" [tgz](https://github.com/propelorm/Propel2/tarball/master) or [zip](https://github.com/propelorm/Propel2/zipball/master) package.
+Propel is available as a clone from the official [Github repository](http://github.com/propelorm/Propel2), as a checkout from Subversion through Github and as a "traditional" [tgz](https://github.com/propelorm/Propel2/tarball/master) or [zip](https://github.com/propelorm/Propel2/zipball/master) package.
 Whatever installation method you may choose, getting Propel to work is pretty straightforward.

 ## Prerequisites ##